-- Machete Mayhem: Jason's first weapon.
+- Machete Mayhem: Jason's trademark weapon from the movies is his first weapon in the game.
 It is also one of the more powerful acquirable weapons, and one will drop for every 60 zombies you kill.

 - Nintendo Hard: After you're managed to take Jason out a couple of times, he's really hard to hit and even harder to dodge.
 And so is his mom.